 - On recent MacOS systems, it will be zsh by default unless you installed something else.

 If you are not familiar with using such a shell, please take the time to learn about them now and return here once you did.
 I wrote an introduction to the Unix shell on Python Land, and I suggest reading it as well.
 Trust me when I say it’s time well spent!

 Once you have Go installed, open a shell to check its version using the following command:

 You can check the output against the latest version available on the official download page.
 If it’s anything below 1.16, please install the most recent version using an official installer.
 In 1.13, Go introduced modules, and we will start using them on this page.
-There have been quite a few improvements since then, and you would be hindering yourself if you didn’t install the most recent version.
+There have been several improvements since then, and you would be hindering yourself if you didn’t install the most recent version.
 I used Go 1.19 while writing this tutorial, so try to have at least that version.